99robots/triberr-wordpress-plugin/readme.txt

 1. Settings Page for API Token

 == Changelog ==

+= 4.0.3 = 2016-08-19
+* FIXED: Error notification message would cause post not to be picked up by Triberr
+* UPDATED: Readme

 = 4.0.2 = 2015-11-15
 * ADDED: Settings link on plugins page